Zinabuf/GCIM-GWEIS-Z/README.md

   threads = 40
 )

-# Step 3: Replace exposure with PRS
+# Step 3: Replace the observed exposure with the PRS
+# In GCIM-GWEIS, the observed exposure is replaced by its genetically predicted value (PRS).
+# This helps reduce bias from reverse causal direction and residual confounding.
 cat("Step 3: Replacing exposure with PRS...\n")
 replaced_res <- replace_covariate_with_prs(
   dis_cov_file = "trait2_analysis_cov.txt",